fbpx

 I would not say there are any major secrets revealed about the Bolshoi Ballet in this book; it’s more of a complete history of the theater.
 This in-depth exploration of the Bolshoi uncovers its troubled history from rebuilding the theater four times, low funding, clappers that shame dancers off stage, and more.
 The descriptions of the productions the theater put on are articulately detailed.
 It’s on the dyer side (very textbook like), but fans of Russian ballet would enjoy this book.

-Check out this related post : Start your new season on the right foot.
+Check out this related post : Mental Preparation for Performance

 The Whole Dancer Intern Bio